-inDigiMOB seeks to support communities and partner organisations to bridge the digital divide and achieve their digital inclusion goals by adapting a number of resources and support possibilities according to needs, as identified by communities.
+Another way inDigiMOB seeks to support communities and partner organisations is by creating appropriate training resources and supporting existing projects and possibilities, according to the needs identified by communities.

 Be Deadly Online is an animation and poster campaign about big issues online, like bullying, reputation and respect for others.

 Stay Smart Online provides simple, easy to understand advice on how to protect yourself online as well as up-to-date information on the latest online threats and how to respond.

 Scamwatch is run by the Australian Competition and Consumer Commission (ACCC).
 It provides information to consumers and small businesses about how to recognise, avoid and report scams.

 CyberSafety: An Interactive Guide To Staying Safe On The Internet